Fatu Rock

 Fatu Rock is a natural landmark and offshore islet of American Samoa.
 It is located near the entrance of Pago Pago Harbor, close to the village of Fatumafuti.
 Fatu and nearby Futi are also known as Flowerpot Rock.

 Legend has it that a couple, who was named Fatu and Futi, had sailed from Savai'i looking for Tutuila Island.
 When their canoe sank, the couple were transformed into these tree-topped islets.

 The islet measures about 49 by 24 meters, or some 920 square meters in area.
 It has very steep, near vertical sides, reaching a height of 32 meters.
 Its top is densely wooded.
-Fatu-ma-Futi islets are characterized by vegetation typical of rocky strand environments, occasionally interspersed with littoral shrubland, resembling the flora found on nearby Taputapu Island.
-These islets are situated at the entrance to Pago Pago Harbor, serving as a natural landmark for the harbor's approach.